Catherine-DuBay/Catherine-DuBay/README.md

-## Hi there 👋

-My name is Catherine DuBay and I am an Economics major at the University of Notre Dame, set to graduate in 2027.
+#### Hello! 👋 My name is **Catherine DuBay**.

+I am an Economics major at the University of Notre Dame, set to graduate in 2027.
 I have minors in Foundations of Business & Computing and Digital Technologies.
 I am originally from Birmingham, Michigan.
 In my free time, I enjoy reading, travel, making playlists, and spending time with friends.

+- 🌱 I’m currently learning Python, working with platforms such as Google Colab and VS Code.
+- 🔭 I’m comfortable working with data visualizations such as seaborn.
+- ⚡ I'm looking forward to learning more about GitHub.

 <!--
 **Catherine-DuBay/Catherine-DuBay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.